Respect for the human person

 We value relationships and the dignity of every individual above material possessions and materialism, and along with economic development and prosperity must go improved social relationships, which the Christian Party will promote in its long-term development plan.

 Consistent with this, the Christian Party is opposed to abortion and voluntary euthanasia.
 Between these two extremes of disrespect for human life, there are many abuses in society, the workplace and domestic life.
 Tabloid journalism destroys families with gay abandon.
 Forced adoption destroys fundamental relationships lifelong.
 The Christian Party supports legislation to deal with these abuses and the development of a system for the mandatory reporting of sexual exploitation of children in educational and social environments and of adults in the workplace.
 The Christian Party will support those with disabilities, the elderly and the vulnerable.
+Laws to legalise assisted suicide were defeated in Scotland and Westminster during 2015 but fresh attempts to remove end-of-life protections from the vulnerable reoccur regularly.
+The Leadbeater Bill is now being considered by the House of Lords.
+Two committees have already warned that the Bill gives too much power to ministers and serious concerns have been raised by many Peers in debate about the controversial plans.
+Whilst the Isle of Man passed the Bill in 2025, Scotland and Wales are strongly opposing it.

 The Christian Party’s long-term development plan will address these abuses.
 We support life in all its fullness and aim to facilitate this through our policy on education.